 Not enough heat

-One piece of little known lime tree information is that they need more heat in order to be encouraged to bloom than their other citrus cousins need.
+One piece of little-known lime tree information is that the trees need more heat in order to be encouraged to bloom than their other citrus cousins.
 If your lime tree is not producing blossoms this year but did last year, check the average temperature and the growth of surrounding shade objects, like trees and new construction.
-If it was cooler this year than last or if new shade objects are blocking the sun, this may be why the lime tree is not producing blossoms.
+If it was cooler this year than last year or if new shade objects are blocking the sun, this may be why the lime tree is not producing blossoms.
 Making sure the lime tree gets as much sun as possible, perhaps with light reflectors, will help to fix the problem.

 Pruning of the lime trees